 Sadly, I only had two days in Bergen.
 With so much to do in the town, I had little chance to explore the wider area and the beautiful fjords outside the city.
-However, I managed to fill my two days with some amazing sites in Bergen.
-My top highlights were:
+However, I managed to fill my two days with some amazing sites.
+My top highlights were as follows:

-Bryggen – Bryggen (“wharf” in Norwegian) is one of the oldest parts of Bergen and consists of beautiful 14th-century Hanseatic buildings, including some of the few remaining wooden structures here.
+Bryggen – Bryggen (“wharf” in Norwegian) is one of the oldest parts of Bergen and consists of beautiful 14th-century Hanseatic buildings, including some of the few remaining wooden structures.
 There are a lot of narrow alleys and pathways to wander around.
-Most of the buildings here are cheesy tourist shops but much of the woodwork is original and it’s pretty amazing to look at.
+Most of the buildings are cheesy tourist shops, but much of the woodwork is original and it’s pretty amazing to look at.
 There is also a museum that will tell you about the lives of 14th-century merchants.

 Bergenhus Fortress Museum – The fortress museum is not a museum about the fortress.
 Instead, its exhibits tended to focus on women in Norway and the Bergen resistance to the Nazis.
-The women exhibition might be good, but it’s all in Norwegian, so I don’t know.
-But the Nazi resistance exhibit was in English, very detailed, and contains lots of pictures.
+The women’s exhibit might be good, but it’s all in Norwegian, so I don’t know.
+But the Nazi resistance exhibit was in English and very detailed, and it contained lots of pictures.
 The history buff in me loved it.
 I learned a lot.

-Art Museums – Near the city center’s park (which is also amazing), there are three art museums worth visiting if you are into modern and contemporary art.
+Art museums – Near the city center’s park (which is also amazing), there are three art museums worth visiting if you are into modern and contemporary art.
 The museums are small and won’t blow your mind.
-However, they contain art by famous Norwegians as well as a slant towards more modern art.
+However, they contain art by famous Norwegians as well as a slant toward more modern art.

-Old Bergen Museum – This is an open-air museum with more than 40 wooden houses representing Bergen architecture during the eighteenth and nineteenth centuries.
-The area is open all year round and free to visit.
-However, the guided tours are not.
+Old Bergen Museum – This is an open-air museum with more than 40 wooden houses representing Bergen’s architecture during the 18th and 19th centuries.
+The area is open all year round and free to visit; however, the guided tours are not.
 It’s not in the city center but an easy bus ride away.

-Fløibanen – Fløibanen is a train that takes you up a mountain near the city center where you can get great sweeping views of the city, the harbor, and fjords.
-There’s a restaurant on top here to eat at, but it’s not budget friendly.
-However, I spent a lot of time up here just marveling at the city and fjords.
+Fløibanen – Fløibanen is a train that takes you up a mountain near the city center, where you can get great sweeping views of the city, the harbor, and fjords.
+There’s a restaurant on top, but it’s not budget friendly.
+However, I spent a lot of time up there just marveling at the city and fjords.